We warmly welcome you to our website.

-Our church is a resource for our community: we seek to provide care, sanctuary, learning, understanding, prayer and peace to all those around us.
+Our church is here for our community: we want to provide care, learning, prayer and peace to all those around us.

 We belong to the Inclusive Church Network: